MaxBerks/done_tasks_tracker/README.md

     cd done_tasks_tracker
     ```

-2. **Starting the Docker Container**:

-- Build the Docker image and start the container with the following command:
+2. **Build the Docker image and start the container with the following command**:

     ```bash
     docker-compose up -d